Types of Moths in the UK

 Case-bearing Clothes Moth (Tinea pellionella)

-Case-bearing Clothes Moth is 6mm-8mm long and coloured in dark, earthy tones.
-It is much rarer than the Brown house moth and the Common clothes moth but it is still possible to spot one in your wardrobe.
+Case-bearing Clothes Moth is 6mm-8mm long and slightly darker than common clothes moths with black spots on wings.
+It is much rarer than the Brown house moth and the Common clothes moth but it is still possible to spot one in your wardrobe and dark storage areas.
+Case-bearing Clothes Moth can damage fur, feathers and clothing.

 Image by: David Short